YukiyamaShizuka/SPONSOR/README.md

 ## Transparency and Commitment

-All contributions will be used **exclusively** for:
+All contributions are strictly allocated for development:

-1. Acquiring the above hardware
+1. Acquisition of the listed hardware
-2. Maintaining a minimal development environment
-3. Purchasing essential tooling (if required)

-There will be **no personal spending, speculation, or diversion of funds**.
-Every sponsor supports one thing only: building the cleanest computing foundation possible.
+2. Purchase of essential development tools or licenses
+3. Sustenance and minimal health costs during continued research

+No donations will be used for luxury, investment, or personal consumption.
+Receipts and progress updates can be transparently provided on request.

 ---

 ## In Closing

-This project is not a business.
-It is a line drawn in the sand.
+This is not a business.
+It is not a product.
+It is a declaration:

-If you’ve ever wished that operating systems could be honest again —
-if you’ve ever imagined building from zero with only what you can see —
-this is that opportunity.

-**Thank you for keeping that dream alive.**
+> That system design can be honest.
+> That architecture can be understood.
+> That execution paths can be trusted again.

+If this vision resonates with you,
+**your support helps ensure it continues to evolve — one instruction at a time.**

 — *Yukiyama Shizuka*